dreisdesign/mindcubby/3d/apps/gcoder/PRIVACY.md

 ## Browser-Level Privacy

 Your browser may cache:
-- The gcoder HTML, CSS, and JavaScript files
+- The g-coder HTML, CSS, and JavaScript files
 - Your browser history
 - Any files you download (to your Downloads folder)

-These are normal browser functions and fall under your browser's privacy controls, not gcoder's.
+These are normal browser functions and fall under your browser's privacy controls, not g-coder's.

 ---

 ## Clipboard & Downloads

 - **Copy to Clipboard:** Uses browser's native clipboard API.
 Your copied content stays on your device.
-- **File Download:** Your browser downloads a `.md` file to your local device. gcoder does not receive notification of this action.
+- **File Download:** Your browser downloads a `.md` file to your local device. g-coder does not receive notification of this action.

 ---